-Since April 1, 2016, a commercial or public entity (such as a school or hospital) that generates a specific amount of organic waste, is required to divert its organic solid waste.
-Reducing the amount of organic materials sent to landfills and increasing the production of compost and mulch are part of Assembly Bill (AB) 32 (California Global Warming Solutions Act of 2006) Scoping Plan.5 Schools are an ideal setting for food recovery efforts.
+Starting January 1, 2024, local education agencies with an on-site food facility (like a school cafeteria) will be required to donate all edible food to a food recovery organization that they would otherwise throw away.2 Schools are an ideal setting for food recovery efforts.
 Even with careful planning, most cafeterias have leftover food that cannot be reused.
-The federal Bill Emerson Good Samaritan Food Donation Act and the California Good Samaritan Food Donation Act6 protects food donors from liability, making it legal to safely donate food, while local health departments oversee guidelines on safe food donations for schools.
+The federal Bill Emerson Good Samaritan Food Donation Act and the California Good Samaritan Food Donation Act3 protect food donors from liability, making it legal to safely donate food, while local health departments oversee quidelines on safe food donations for schools.